mysegfault/performlist/README.md

 # Performlist

-Performlist is an HTML5 library for making fast scrolling lists (like Contact list).
+Performlist is an HTML5 library for making fast scrolling lists (i.e. a contact list).

 Every Mobile Native framework (ObjC, Android SDK...) has a "widget" for displaying content through a scrolling list.
 HTML5 didn't had yet...
 I mean for long scrolling lists that struggle to be displayed in a browser.
-PerformList was first build for "native web" applications, like the ones build with Apache Cordova.
+PerformList was first build for "native web" applications, like the ones built with Apache Cordova.
 It also generates an automatic touchable index when using items with categories.

 [See my presentation (in French) about "native web" feedback](http://experiences-en-web-natif.gopagoda.com)